ryan2625/ESP32-CC1101/README.md

 | GDO2       | Optional / Not Used |
 > Note: Ensure VCC on the CC1101 is connected to 3.3V only.
 Applying 5V can damage the chip.

-Once everything is wired up and the prerequisites are complete, we can begin writing the firmware using ESP-IDF.
+Once everything is wired up and the prerequisites are complete, we can begin writing firmware using ESP-IDF.
 If you're new to ESP-IDF, there are several videos online that can assist with setting up a project from scratch.
 I recommend [this one](https://www.youtube.com/watch?v=oHHOCdmLiII).
 After your environment is ready, open main.cpp and we will begin implementing the SPI configuration.
 # 3. Initialize an SPI Bus

 ### Method: `spi_bus_initialize()`